makevoid/blockchain_pen/Readme.md

-# BlockchainStylus
+# BlockchainPen

-BlockchainStylus it's an UI and API for writing messages to the blockchain.
+BlockchainPen it's an UI and API for writing messages to the blockchain.

 It is built using Ruby Opal and Bitcore.js